sid-chhetri/Anaconda-Repo/README.md

 # Anaconda-Repo
+Hello Humans,
-Contains all the python code using different libraries like numpy, pandas, matplotlib, seaborn on jupytor notebok
+Here contains all the python code using different libraries like numpy, pandas, matplotlib, seaborn on jupyter notebook.